ankane/blazer/README.md

 FROM users LEFT JOIN orders ON orders.user_id = users.id
 ```

-This feature requires PostgreSQL or MySQL.
+This feature requires PostgreSQL or MySQL 8.

 ## Anomaly Detection